jonvicente/jonvicente.github.io/_pages/about.md

 Research and Memberships
 -----
 My primary focus is to comprehensively comprehend the intricate interplay between climate change/variables and its profound physical and mental health impacts.
-I delve into the realms of Public Health, Psychiatric Epidemiology, Environmental Epidemiology, Suicidology and Global Mental Health, meticulously investigating how these multifaceted disciplines converge under the influence of climate.
+I delve into the realms of Public Health, Global Mental Health, Psychiatric Epidemiology, Suicidology, Environmental & Climate Epidemiology, meticulously investigating how these multifaceted disciplines converge under the influence of climate change.
 Additionally, I explore the repercussions of disease outbreaks within the context of mental health, uncovering the intricate links that bind these domains in the face of shifting environmental dynamics.

 ![Illustration of combining vision and language modalities](/images/climate_montage.webp){:.align-center width="900px"}